cepthomas/Notr/README.md

 # Notr
-The text editor side of the NotrApp.
+The text editor side of the FileFam.
 Very much a work in progress.

 Run away!